Planning on riding the Around the Mountains Trail? Contact us for help in planning your itinerary and booking your trip.

 Kingston to Athol (31 km)

 A shuttle or bus can take you from Queenstown to Kingston - unless you want to add the 50km highway ride to your journey, although it is busy and not recommended.
-From Kingston there is a short climb after which the rest of the days route is predominantly a gradual downhill.
+From Kingston there is a short climb after which the rest of the day's route is predominantly a gradual downhill.
 After 14 km, riders will reach Fairlight Station, the eventual terminus for the recently closed vintage steam train the Kingston Flyer.
-As of 2017, efforts are underway to reopen this tourist attraction!
+As of 2018, efforts are underway to reopen this tourist attraction!
 Not much further along the trail is Garston, a good opportunity for a bite to eat before completing the remaining section to Athol.

 Athol to Mossburn (49 km)

 Crossing the headwaters of the Mataura River and Eyre Creek the trail takes you past Five Rivers (settlement) towards Lumsden.
 There are some access issues and locked gates along this section (as of 2017) which have to be climbed over, but they will hopefully be removed over time.
 Once at the Oreti River, either head into the Lumsden for some food, or continue up river towards Mossburn.
-The Mossburn Railway Hotel offers good accommodation and food options for cyclists, including a seperate bunk bunk room out back for the smellier ones!
+The Mossburn Railway Hotel offers good accommodation and food options for cyclists, including a separate bunk room out back for the smellier ones!